Cedar River, Cedar Rapids, Iowa

 Major Work Item Current Year

-FY 2019: Execution of the Project Partnership Agreement (PPA).
-Design of the flood risk management project features and coordination with the local sponsor.
-In FY 2019, PED will be advanced with a combination of MVD districts and A/E firms involved.
-Multiple construction contracts will also be awarded with levee, pump station, and road closure structure features.
-Along with PED, initial real estate actions will be executed throughout the east side flood protection footprint.
+FY 2020: Design of the flood risk management project features in coordination with the local sponsor and numerous landowners and stakeholders.
+In FY 2020, design will be advanced with a combination of MVD districts and A/E firms involved.
+Multiple construction contracts will also be awarded with floodwall, pump station, road closure, and railroad closure features.
+Along with design, real estate actions will begin to be executed throughout the east side flood protection footprint.
+This includes land acquisitions as well as utility relocations and other actions to clear real estate interests.